cyberark/conjur/design/available_authenticators_api.md

 ## Feature Overview

 **As a** Conjur operator\
-**I'd like to** know which authenticators are implemented in Conjur\
+**I'd like to** know which authenticators are available in Conjur\
 **So that** I can configure them for users to authenticate

-Ideally this data should be managed in our docs but as we don't have yet a fully versioned documentation, and customers need to know which authenticators are implemented in the Conjur instance they are using, we will add an API for this.
+Ideally this data should be managed in our docs but as we don't have yet a fully versioned documentation, and customers need to know which authenticators are available in the Conjur instance they are using, we will add an API for this.

 ### Process Logic